Stealing the Mystic Lamb: Critical reaction

+Author

 Noah Charney holds advanced degrees in art history from The Courtauld Institute and Cambridge University.
 He is the founding director of ARCA, the Association for Research into Crimes against Art, a non-profit think tank and consultancy group on issues in art crime (www.artcrime.info).
 His work in the field of art crime has been praised in such forums as The New York Times Magazine, Time Magazine, The Wall Street Journal, BBC Radio, National Public Radio, El Pais, Vogue, Vanity Fair, and Tatler among others.
 He has appeared on radio and television, including ITV, CNBC, and MSNBC and he is in constant demand as a lecturer.
 Having recently taught at Yale University, Charney is now Adjunct Professor of Art History at the American University of Rome.
 Charney is the author of numerous articles and a novel, The Art Thief (Atria 2007), which is currently translated into fourteen languages and is a best-seller in four countries.
 He is the editor of an academic essay collection entitled Art & Crime: Exploring the Dark Side of the Art World, published by Praeger in 2009 and the Museum Time series of guides to museums in Spain, published by geoPlaneta in 2010.
 He lives in Italy and lectures internationally in the subjects of art history and art crime.